Biomolecular condensate interactions with the membrane in a dynamic membrane system (DC05)

 First, we will assess the influence of, for example, membrane charge, expansion and packing, on the stability of the condensate-vesicle complex, while the membrane is expanding, which will advance our general understanding.
 Secondly, we plan to introduce membrane remodelling through environmental stimuli, thereby creating an advanced synthetic mimic of a native cellular membrane.

-This project will include secondments at the University of Leuven (KU) in Belgium (Casadevall i Solvas group), the University of Nijmegen (RU) in the Netherlands (Spruijt group), and the Berlin branch of Nature Communications.
+This project will include secondments at the University of Leuven (KU) in Belgium (Casadevall i Solvas group), the University of Nijmegen (RU) in the Netherlands (Spruijt group), and the Berlin branch of Nature Communications

 Selected References

-Doctoral Candidate: Gloria Roncoroni
+Doctoral Candidate: Marco Lupacchini

 Hosted by: